 Also, when you die, you’ll teleport back to the spawning area where the valkyrie dropped your character off or a bed spawn point.
 All you need to make a bed is 8 Wood and a Workbench.
 Just make sure you give it a roof and enough shelter so you can claim it by interacting with it.
 This will set your spawn to that bed.
 If you create multiple beds in Valheim, you can claim them all, but you’ll only have a spawn set at the last bed interacted with.
 And if that spawn point is destroyed, it won’t swap to another claimed bed.
 You’ll need to interact with a new one.

-If you die more than once in Valheim, you also don’t need to worry.
+If you die twice, three times, or more in Valheim, you don’t need to worry.
 Fortunately, the developers are quite generous around gravestones.
 You’ll only drop a gravestone if you have loot on your body when you die.
 And all gravestones with loot on them will stay around until they’ve been looted.
 This can be done by either you or another player, if you’re unable to get your loot back.
 One annoying thing that happens if you die multiple times is your grave marker on the map will update to the latest one.
 So you need to keep track of where your loot is.

 Whether you’re going out on an adventure sailing the ocean or a quick swim across a river, sometimes you get caught off guard and die.
 If this happens, no need to worry, your gravestone won’t drop underwater.
 Fortunately, the developer thought of this and made it so your gravestone floats with a little wooden buoy.
 Gravestones in the water follow the same rules previously mentioned and shouldn’t expire or disappear.